After-Hours Mental Health Line:

 Explore concerns that are impacting your personal life and performance while in graduate school.
 Topics may include achieving work/life balance, returning to school as an adult learner, roadblocks to thesis completion, and the impact of family and financial concerns on one’s experience.
 Students in the group will examine how their interpersonal styles are related to their experiences in school and life in general.

-Skills group aims to support member’s insight into their emotions, behavior and thinking through discussion and activities on topics such as mindfulness skills, decision-making skills and values clarification.
-Members often report greater sense of acceptance, control and balance.
+Skills group aims to support member’s insight into their emotions, behavior and thinking through discussion and activities on topics such as mindfulness skills, decision-making skills, and values clarification.
+Members often report a greater sense of acceptance, control, and balance.

 This group is a living laboratory to explore our default ways of being with one another, and to try out new ways of relating.
 It is an excellent place to explore what gets in the way in your relationships- have trouble advocating for yourself?
 Talking about personal issues?
 Telling someone they hurt your feelings?
-USO Group is a great place to try this out in a safe environment, and explore why these things might be hard for you.
+USO Group is a great place to try this out in a safe and confidential environment, and explore why these things might be hard for you.
+In this interpersonal process group, we will use the here and now to try out new ways of relating.
 Students report feeling less alone in their struggles, understanding themselves better, and growing in their relationships.

 For more information, contact our groups coordinator, Amy Rosechandler, at firstname.lastname@example.org.